replicatedhq/replicated-docs/docs/enterprise/snapshots-configuring-nfs.md

 ## Configure NFS Storage in Air Gapped Environments

-The `velero configure-nfs` CLI command can be used to configure NFS in air gapped environments.
+The kots CLI can be used to configure NFS in air gapped environments.

 To configure NFS in an air gapped environment, run the following command: